bhaddacak/bhaddacak.github.io/_pages/platform3.md

 ![Pāli Platform 3's About](/assets/images/platform3-about-dark.png)

 Finally, `Pāli Platform 3` is here.
-The look is not much different, but its functions surpass the old one in many respects.
+The look is not much changed, but its functions surpass the old one in many respects.
 This About window has something hidden.
 Let us find out.

 ## Links